johanneskastl/cilium_networkpolicies_k3s_vagrant_libvirt_ansible/README.md

 Kubernetes Ingress, i.e. there is no ingress controller running.
 Instead of `Ingress` resources, `Gateway` and `HTTPRoute` resources are being used.

+The branch `gateway_api_kubernetes` uses Cilium's GatewayAPI implementation instead of the Kubernetes Ingress, i.e. there is no ingress controller running.
+Instead of `Ingress` resources, `Gateway` and `HTTPRoute` resources are being used.
+In contrast to the `gateway_api` branch it uses regular Kubernetes `NetworkPolicy` resources.

 Default OS is openSUSE Leap 15.6, but that can be changed in the Vagrantfile.
 Please be aware, that this might break the Ansible provisioning.